NeneWang/Concept-Logs/pages/Videogame Storytelling.md

-- General Tips:
-	- Better done without Online - Multiplayer.
-Multiplayer has to somehow link or just be for fun.
 - Background Storytelling #Game_Design
 	- Also like no story telling.
 This can be seen in such as Mario etc. Where people come from the mechanics first.
-	- Examples
+	- Case Studies
 	  collapsed:: true
 		- {{video https://www.youtube.com/watch?v=cSz127Adpqs&ab_channel=SoberDwarf}}
 		- Here the story telling takes in the background, not taking itself that seriously.
 The player can expect to ignore it and not taking
 		- That's a story of beautiful Story Telling.
 		- ![image.png](../assets/image_1712720013660_0.png)
+- General Tips:
+	- Better done without Online - Multiplayer.
+Multiplayer has to somehow link or just be for fun.
 - Movie/Series Like Storytelling
-	-
 - Story Building
+  collapsed:: true
 	- Games that does this:
 		- Rimworld
 		- Total War
 		- Models and simulations that create their own stories.
 - Multiplayer
+  collapsed:: true
 	- Better not have storytelling, or backgorund-like.
 Make it dumb Fumnmu. with some hidden Trailer and Backgrounds
 	- Pvp and Coop are more friendly for stories.
 	- Otherwise CoOp Story Generators such as: